 A primary intention is to widen our own Window of Tolerance (WOT).
 Mine, my ‘client’s, people in my client’s life etc. How can that be done?
 By:

 - small safe experiments that increase awareness of the ‘unknown unknowns’ (see the Johari Window).

 - improving communication within the brain and body – from our left to our right, from back to front and up and down.
 Body Scanning plays an helpful role in fostering this improvement.

 - improving our confidence and self-confidence through linking memories, experience, including sensation, and cognitions (thoughts in our head).
 Visualisation and practice do this.

-- recording the results of ‘safe experiments’ so the story of our life – our ‘narrative’ – can lead to a re-writing of the tale.
+- recording the results of ‘safe experiments’ can lead me to re-write my life story.
 This is necessary when the key ‘plot’ in that story comes into question after, say, a death, separation, divorce.
 The same applies when we explore new close, if not intimate, relationships.
 Trauma of different shapes and sizes can disrupt our ability to write a continuing and coherent story.
 This process goes beyond just knowing something in our memory.
 It involves sensing it, feeling it and tasting it with the help our ‘inner narrator’.

 - acting on outcomes discussed in my consulting room is essential to change – talking is not enough.
-We can adapt to a new context in which we are operating and that is achieved only by action and taking the consequences.
 This assumes a high degree of trust between therapist and client as they both practice doing their ‘own thing’.”

-NOW, if you have ever been in my consulting room with me.
-What do YOU think I did?!
-Want to tell me?
+NOW, if you have ever been in my consulting room with me – what do YOU think I did and/or we did?!